 Our Story

-The story of the Lubbock Dream Center began with a vision birthed from the hearts of Jackie and Linda White, pastors of Church on the Rock.
-Their vision was to invest in the lives of disadvantaged and overlooked families in the Lubbock community.
+20 Years Ago – The Dream Center was just a dream!
+The Lubbock Dream Center was birthed from the hearts of Jackie and Linda White, pastors of Church on the Rock, here in Lubbock, TX.
+Their vision was to invest in the lives of those who may otherwise be overlooked.
+They knew that true change can occur in the hearts of people, but not before their basic needs are met.
 This dream began to take shape with a group of volunteers that came together every Saturday to walk the streets simply picking up trash and loving on people they encountered.

 It became evident that supplemental food was a great need.
 A food truck was graciously donated, food gathered throughout the week, and then distributed every Saturday through a mobile food pantry.
 Pastor Jackie and Linda’s dream quickly spread to the entire community including churches, non-profit organizations, and businesses, bringing a sense of unity to the heart of Lubbock.
 As relationships began to develop within the community, trust grew too.
 Land in the vicinity was purchased and construction began.
 On April 17, 2010, the Lubbock Dream Center building was complete and immediately at full capacity!